sagemath/sagewiki_to_gh-2022-10-10/GitLab.md

    * exit
    * exit
 }}}

+Finally, have somebody with Owner access on the gitlab.com/sage group check that your runners are enabled and working.

 TODO: There is some room for improvement here.
 These instances do not support caches (we do not use caching currently) and they always pull the sagemath-dev images from the registry which incurs quite a bit of ingress cost.